 Habit Three: Check the Budget Before Spending

-Want a new tee shirt?
+Want a new t-shirt?
 Well, how much is in your clothing category? $90?
 Ok, that’ll get you a t-shirt!
 A downright supple t-shirt at that!
 (Welcome to YNAB rich, my friend).
-This goes for going to the grocery store—check your budget first.
-The coffeeshop—check your budget first.
+This goes for going to the grocery store—check your budget before you make that grocery list.
+The coffeeshop—don’t reach for that debit card until you’ve checked your budget.
 You get the idea.